owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Sharing Encrypted Files
 -----------------------

-After encryption is enabled your users must also log out and log back in to generate their personal encryption keys.
+After encryption is enabled, your users must also log out and log back in to generate their personal encryption keys.
-They will see a yellow warning banner that says "*Encryption App is enabled but your keys are not initialized, please log-out and log-in again.*"
+They will see a yellow warning banner that says *"Encryption App is enabled, but your keys are not initialized, please log-out and log-in again."*

-In addition, share owners may need to re-share files after encryption is enabled.
+Also, share owners may need to re-share files after encryption is enabled.
-Users trying to access the share will see a message advising them to ask the share owner to re-share the file with them.
+Users who are trying to access the share will see a message advising them to ask the share owner to re-share the file with them.
 For individual shares, un-share and re-share the file.
 For group shares, share with any individuals who can't access the share.
 This updates the encryption, and then the share owner can remove the individual shares.